darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 ## combining multiple filters

 You can combine multiple filters together to create more complex collections of images using a series of rules.
-A rule is a combination of a filter critera along with a logical operation that defines how that criteria is combined with any previous rules.
+A rule is a combination of a filter criteria along with a logical operation that defines how that criteria is combined with any previous rules.

 Click on the ![collect-expander-icon](./collections/collect-expander.png#icon) button (to the right of the search field) to open a menu with the following options: